astronomer/docs/software/install-airgapped.md

 The images and tags which are required for your Software installation depend on the version of Astronomer you're installing.
 To gather a list of exact images and tags required for your Astronomer version:

-1. Configure your current session by setting:
+1. Configure your current session by setting the following environment variables locally:
-  * CHART_VERSION - v-prefixed version of the Astronomer Software platform chart, including patch (e.g. v0.34.1)
+  - `CHART_VERSION` - Your Astronomer Software version, including patch and a `v` prefix.
+For example, `v0.34.1`.
-  * CHART_NAME - set to `astronomer/astronomer` if fetching from the internet or the filename if installing from a file (e.g. `astronomer-0.34.1.tgz`)
+  - `CHART_NAME` - Set to `astronomer/astronomer` if fetching platform images from the internet.
+Otherwise, specify the filename if you're installing from a file (for example `astronomer-0.34.1.tgz`).

     ```bash
     CHART_VERSION=<v-prefixed version of the Astronomer Software platform chart>
     CHART_NAME=<chart name>
     ```

-2. Run the following command to template the Astronomer Helm chart and fetch all of its rendered image tags.
+2. Run the following command to template the Astronomer Helm chart and fetch all of its rendered image tags:

     ```bash
     helm template --version $CHART_VERSION $CHART_NAME --set global.dagOnlyDeployment.enabled=True --set global.loggingSidecar.enabled=True --set global.postgresqlEnabled=True --set global.authSidecar.enabled=True --set global.baseDomain=ignored | grep "image: " | sed -e 's/"//g' -e 's/image:[ ]//' -e 's/^ *//g' | sort | uniq
     ```

     This command sets all possible Helm values that could impact which images are required for your installation.
 By fetching all images now, you save time by eliminating the risk of missing an image.

-3. Run the following command to template the Airflow Helm chart and fetch its rendered image tags:
+4. Run the following command to template the Airflow Helm chart and fetch its rendered image tags:

     ```sh
     helm template --version $CHART_VERSION $CHART_NAME --set airflow.postgresql.enabled=false --set airflow.pgbouncer.enabled=true --set airflow.statsd.enabled=true --set airflow.executor=CeleryExecutor | grep "image: " | sed -e 's/"//g' -e 's/image:[ ]//' -e 's/^ *//g' | sort | uniq
     ```

-The above commands generate a list of images required for your version of Astronomer.

-Copy these images to the container registry using the naming scheme [configured in prior steps](#use-a-custom-image-repository-for-platform-images).
+5. Copy these images to the container registry using the naming scheme you configured [when you set up a custom image registry](#use-a-custom-image-repository-for-platform-images).

 :::tip